JOUR479K/python/README.md

   6. Let's do the same with candidates (`name_raw` is candidate name)
   7. Make sure to save your notebook.
   8. Shut down the notebook in terminal by hitting `Ctrl-C`
-  9. Using git, add your notebook file (`agate.ipynb`), commit it and push to your repository.
+  9. Using git from Terminal, add your notebook file (`agate.ipynb`), commit it and push to your repository.